wp-plugins/blogchat-chat-system/readme.txt

 Tested up to: 3.9.1
 Stable tag: 1.0.0

+BLOGCHAT is a live comment and chat system.

 == Description ==

+IMPORTANT UPDATE: Please update your host value to 'chat.fastcatsoftware.com'.

 BLOGCHAT is a live comment and chat system that was created specifically for blogs.
 With BLOGCHAT, each article or page on your blog can have its own dedicated real time discussion area.